-The purpose of the Vancouver Women's Hair Loss Program is to provide effective treatment for women.
+The purpose of the Whistler Women's Hair Loss Program is to provide effective treatment for women.
 There are many mimickers of hair loss in women.
 Genetic hair loss and telogen effluvium often look similar in women, and sometimes alopecia areata and scarring alopecias can perfectly mimic genetic hair loss as well.

 Telogen effluvium is a general term that means excessive hair shedding.
 It’s normal to lose 50-100 hairs per day.
 When this number is exceeded, a clinician may consider the diagnosis of telogen effluvium.
 Telogen effluvium is not a specific condition but rather a term used to describe over 50 conditions that give excessive daily hair fall.